raster/mfo-static-website/pages/attend.md

 Follow us on social media or [subscribe to our email newsletter]( {{ site.newsletter_url }} ) for announcements.

 **COVID Guidelines** Based on the most recent guidance for Orange County, Fl, face coverings are strongly recommended for all participants while indoors (does not apply to children under 2).
-We will continue to monitor guidance and update our COVID plan as changes are made.
+We will continue to monitor guidance and update our COVID plan as guidance changes.

 **Homeschool educators receive free admission** to Maker Faire Orlando 2021 with identification and documentation.
 Please see our [Homeschool Programs page](/homeschool) for more information including requirements and restrictions.